Julian Assange put lives at risk, lawyer for United States says

 HERO OR ENEMY?

 The United States has charged Assange with 18 criminal counts of conspiring to hack government computers and violating an espionage law.
-Lewis said Assange had conspired with Chelsea Manning, then a US soldier known as Bradley Manning, to hack Department of Defence computers.
+Lewis said Assange had conspired with Chelsea Manning, then a U.S. soldier known as Bradley Manning, to hack Department of Defense computers.

 Assange attracted a host of well-known backers, with those criticising the case against him ranging from leader of Britain's opposition Labour Party Jeremy Corbyn to Roger Waters, co-founder of rock group Pink Floyd.
 Designer Vivienne Westwood was among protesters outside court.